brooklynrob/gfobh/README.md

 Generally I will [guide to git and branching](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)

 ## Markdown
 These notes are written in markdown.
-Here's a guide to [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+Here's a guide to [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) if you are not familiar with markdown.

 ## Language Notes
 ### JavaScript
-These exercises use node and ECMAScript 6
+These exercises use node to be run at a command line.
+Generally these exercises will use ECMAScript 6 and Babel.

 ### Swift
 * Similar to compiling C using gcc the -S switch can be used to generate the assembly code.
 For example this will generate assembly for exercise 2 and save it to a file called swift_exercise_2.asm: